kdeldycke/mail-deduplicate/docs/development.rst

 Philosophy
 ----------

-1. First create something that work (to provide business value).
+1. First create something that works (to provide business value).
 2. Then something that's beautiful (to lower maintenance costs).
 3. Finally works on performance (to avoid wasting time on premature optimizations).